christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

 ### Authoritative DNS data

 A server MAY support additional RR types, e.g. to support delegation-less provisioning.
-By doing this the registry operators nameservers becomes authoritative for the registered domain.
+By doing this the registry operators name servers becomes authoritative for the registered domain.
 A server MUST consider resource records designed for delegation - including DNSSEC - and resource records representing authoritative data - except for GLUE RR - mutual exclusive.

 ~~~~ json
 {